ADA-Greenlight/ADA-Greenlight.github.io/index.md

 ## B) Analysis of available data

 Check balance prior to matching with SMD for the census variables used for the matching (matching with pre-treatment variables, not with outcomes!)

-## C) Replicating the paper's matching method

-- In the paper they use an L-infinite norm : the pairs are created based on 4 pre-treatment variables :
-* C_blocksdirtfloor : Proportion blocks of houses with 1+ houses that has dirt floors
-* C_HHdirtfloor : Proportion of households with dirt floors
-* C_child05 : Average number of children between 0-5 yrs
-* C_households : Number of households
-They are matching on the observed covaraites.
-The idea is to minimise the L-infinite distance to match the pairs of control and treatment data points.
-The L-infinite distance is defined as the maximum of the absolute value of the differences between the variables for each pair of treatment and control blocks.
-We can compute the L-infinite distance between each possible pair of treated and control data points and minimise to obtain the final matching.

-In practice :
-- construct bipartite graph : node = sample, treated samples on one hand and control samples on the other hand.
-Edge = links one control and one treated sample, weighted with the L-infinite norm.
-- Aim : minimise the norm over the matching.
-So the algorithms finds the best matched pairs such that the norm is minimum.

-The two Figures below allows to visualise the distribution of control and treatment data before and after the matching.
-No significant difference are observed.

-<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="90%" height="500" allowfullscreen="true" src="assets/img/boxplot_figure.html"></iframe>

-<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" allowfullscreen="true" src="assets/img/ttest_table.html"></iframe>

-## D) Propensity score matching

-We want that the two samples of the pair have the same probability to be treated pi as defined below.
--> add formula of pi from the course.
-Instead of matching on observed covariates directly, the idea is to reduce the information of all the pre-treatment covariates to one signle number called the propensity score.
-This number is computed for every samples using a logistic regression.
-By doing so, the samples with equal propensity score are guaranted to have equal distributions of observed variables.
-The samples in the same pair might not have equal x but total treatment and control groups will have the same distribution.

-In practice :
-- construct bipartite graph : same as explained above for the matching of the paper.
-Edges weighted with the difference of similarity score.
-Similarity = 1 - difference of propensity score.
-- we want to minimise the difference of propensity score between the pairs.
-Equivalently we can maximise the similarity between the pairs.
-Find the matching that miximises the overall similarity.

 ## Regression Analysis : -> à changer de place